 For the most part, when you take a personal loan or any other loan, taxes don’t come into play.
 However, in some situations, it may be treated as income.
 For instance, if the lender releases you from the liability to repay your loan’s principal or interest, it becomes income.
 This is called the Cancellation of Debt (COD) income and is taxable.
 In this case, you need to report the amount to the IRS and pay tax on it.

 Debt cancellation may take place when you can no longer afford to repay the borrowed amount.
 In such a situation, you may negotiate with the lender for debt settlement/cancellation.
 In the case of mortgage loans, debt cancellation occurs when there is a foreclosure, repossession, voluntary transfer of property, mortgage modification, or abandonment of property.
 When such a loan is forgiven or canceled, the lender gives you the form 1099-C to report the canceled debt amount to the IRS.

 Exceptions to the COD Income Rule

-There are many circumstances when cancelled debt may not be counted as taxable income, including:
+There are many circumstances when canceled debt may not be counted as taxable income, including:

 - Debts cancelled as a gift, bequest, or inheritance

-- Debts discharged due to filing of bankruptcy or insolvency
+- Debts discharged due to the filing of bankruptcy or insolvency

 What to do once your debt is cancelled/ forgiven?